omarbelkady/ReactJS/Lifecycle_Methods/my-app/README.md

 - Only 1 method in this phase:
 1. componentWillUnmount() hook allows me to execute react code when the component gets destroyed or unmounted from the dom element
 2. When I remove or destroy my component from the UI this hook will automatically execute
-- the componentwillunmount lifecycle is the last hook called before I remove a component from the UI/DOM and is used to perform cleanup
+- the componentWillUnmount lifecycle is the last hook called before I remove a component from the UI/DOM and is used to perform cleanup
+- If you have any cleanup statements place them here[componentWillUnmount]

 3. I create a file called Unmount.js
 ```js
 import React, { Component } from 'react'